boningdong/boning-net/_experiences/airtist-2022.md

 logo: "/assets/img/experiences/airtist.png"
 ---

-AIRTIST is a NFT platform for AI art.
-Our mission is to introduce the blockchain world to the wonders of AI generated art.
+AIRTIST is an NFT platform for AI art.
+Our mission is to introduce the blockchain world to the wonders of AI-generated art.
 Here are my responsibilities:

 * Support the development work for AIRTIST product features.
 * Design and optimize product features, UI/UX and usage workflows.